How to Plan the Perfect One Day in Acadia National Park Itinerary

 Discover the best coastal trails, lighthouse views, and cozy places to stay on Mount Desert Island with this one day in Acadia National Park itinerary.

-Waves crashing against the highest rocky cliffs on the Atlantic coast, lakes reflecting vibrant forests on the banks, lighthouses perched above the sea — Acadia National Park will make your eyes pop out of your head in little heart shapes.
+Waves crashing against the highest rocky cliffs on the Atlantic coast, lakes reflecting vibrant forests on the banks, lighthouses perched above the sea — Acadia National Park is an absolute dream.

 If you’re visiting the coastal Maine destination for the first time on a short trip, you may be wondering how to plan an itinerary for Acadia National Park in one day when there is so much to see.
-Fret not, we’ve put together a guide that will help you maximize your time for a quick weekend in Acadia.
+I’ve put together the guide below to help you maximize your time for a quick weekend in Acadia.

 Did you know that Acadia is one of the 10 most popular national parks in the country?
 Over 4 million people flock to Maine’s Mount Desert Island each year to hike the 158 miles of trails, cruise along the famous Ocean Drive, and explore the historic carriage roads with their stone bridges.

 It’s truly a bucket-list destination that any nature lover should make a point to visit.
 While you could easily spend a whole week exploring the park and other nearby islands, sometimes you have to find a way to squeeze just one day in Acadia National Park into a packed road trip.
-Luckily, that is enough time for a driving tour and a short hike or two along the coast, up a mountain, or around a lake.
+Luckily, that is enough time for a scenic drive and a short hike or two along the coast, mountains, and lakes.

 Since most of the park is on Mount Desert Island, I recommend sticking to this region for a short visit of one or two days.
 The one day Acadia National Park itinerary below suggests the best route to follow and some trail options of varying difficulty.
 If you have two days in the park, fill the extra time with more hiking or biking on the carriage roads.